Frequently asked questions

 What is the FLO mobile app used for?

-The FLO mobile app for iOS and Android helps users find available public charging stations and allows them to pay for their charging sessions using credits previously transferred to their FLO accounts, manage the parameters of their FLO Home charging stations and access their usage data from public stations as well as their residential charging station.
+The FLO mobile app for iOS and Android helps users find available public charging stations and allows load credits to their FLO account, and use them to pay for their public charging sessions, manage the parameters of their FLO Home charging stations and access their usage data from public stations as well as their residential charging station.